-Once you have registered with the university, log in to your student portal when online registration opens.
+Once you have registered with the university, log on to your student portal.
+Log into your student portal when online registration.
+Note this link is only live on or after your opening date.

 You can then choose as many lecture modules as your timetable will allow from the list of modules in the handbook.
-Note that places in lecture modules are limited.